jacks4ever/DegoogledAndroidAuto/README.md

 - Enhanced privacy controls for third-party apps
 - Bug fixes and UI enhancements

-**Note:** This version includes important fixes for permission handling and car connectivity issues.
+**Note:** This version includes important fixes for permission handling on newer Android versions.

 ## Features